 Each Lab has a slightly different process for strategic planning and goal setting at the Lab level.
-In general, the Lab Director and Senior Management Team of each lab conduct a one- to twoyear process consisting of: progress review; consideration of new developments in National and DOE priorities; a survey of the needs and opportunities within that context; and then development of near-term and long-term plans and strategies to best leverage the core capabilities of their Lab to meet those needs and explore promising opportunities.
+In general, the Lab Director and senior management team of each lab conduct a one- to two-year process consisting of: progress review; consideration of new developments in National and DOE priorities; a survey of the needs and opportunities within that context; and then development of near-term and long-term plans and strategies to best leverage the core capabilities of their Lab to meet those needs and explore promising opportunities.

-The overall LDRD allocation determination process involves a complicated balance to maximize the program benefit in consideration of overhead charges, and varies across the Labs.
-The Labs visited each have a deliberate annual review during the budget process to identify the most cost-effective allocation to the LDRD program, up to the Congressionally mandated limit, to maximize the research impact of the funds within DOE.
+The overall LDRD allocation determination process involves a complicated balance to maximize the program benefit in consideration of overhead charges, and thus varies across the Labs.
+The Labs visited each have a deliberate annual review during the budget process to identify the most cost-effective allocation to the LDRD program, up to the Congressional mandated limit, to maximize the research impact of the funds within DOE.

 With each cycle of the Lab strategic planning process, and the annual LDRD allocation determination, the Labs we visited employ several strategies/processes to develop LDRD calls for proposals to align with the Lab and National Priorities.
-Each Lab varies somewhat, but all include a Senior Leadership process (whether a retreat, a series of meeting, a call for input or a combination of these) to develop specific calls for LDRD proposals.
+Each Lab varies somewhat, but all include a senior leadership process (whether a retreat, a series of meeting, a call for input or a combination of these) to develop specific calls for LDRD proposals.
 The processes employed depend somewhat on the components of the Lab LDRD program.
-Among the Labs visited, their examples of LDRD components included:
+Among the Labs visited, examples of LDRD components included:

-- o Strategic Initiatives
+- Strategic Initiatives;

-- o Exploratory Research Projects
+- Exploratory Research Projects;

-- o Laboratory-Wide Competitions
+- Laboratory-Wide Competitions;

 - Feasibility Studies (a.k.a.
-Seed Funding)
+Seed Funding); and

-- o Named Fellowships
+- Named Fellowships.

-Labs visited provided clear descriptions of their process for alignment with goals and allocations of the LDRD funds for each of their LDRD components.
+Labs visited provided clear descriptions of their processes for aligning projects with goals and allocations of the LDRD funds for each of their LDRD components.